 - Refocused the City’s standards of service and community engagement activities

-- Led in the development of “First Impressions” initiatives establishing focus on visible areas of the City – doubled the public art installations citywide
+- Led in the development of “First Impressions” initiatives establishing focus on visible areas of the City – tripled the public art installations citywide

 - Assembled and facilitated a City team to design and launch a new City website with increased transparency and resident engagement (2012) and mobile friendly (2017).